What Is Miguel Tejada's Net Worth?

 Miguel Tejada signed on with the Oakland Athletics and was assigned to their minor league system.
 He showed early signs of power and quickly developed into a top-notch prospect.
 He joined the struggling Athletics major league club in 1997 and returned to the minors to help lead the Edmonton Trappers (AAA) to a PCL championship.
 Miguel was rewarded with the starting shortstop gig in 1998.

 As he improved and became more disciplined at the plate over the next two years, the Oakland A's also improved as a team.
 The club won 87 games in 1999 and their first American League Western Division title in eight years in 2000.
-Tejada's breakout year was in 2002 during which he hit .308 along with 34 homers and helped lead the A's to their second Western Division title in three years.
-He played with Oakland until 2004 when he joined the Baltimore Orioles as one of the game's top players.
-He played with the Orioles until 2007, the Houston Astros from 2008 to 2009, a second stint with the Orioles in 2010, the San Diego Padres in 2010, the San Francisco Giants in 2011, a third stint with the Orioles in 2012, and the Kansas City Royals in 2013.
+Tejada's breakout year was in 2002, during which he hit .308 along with 34 homers and helped lead the A's to their second Western Division title in three years.
+He played with Oakland until 2004, when he joined the Baltimore Orioles as one of the game's top players.
+He played with the Orioles until 2007 and again in 2010 and 2012, the Houston Astros from 2008 to 2009, the San Diego Padres in 2010, the San Francisco Giants in 2011, and the Kansas City Royals in 2013.
 Miguel signed a minor league contract with the Miami Marlins in 2014 but failed to make the team and was released.

 Tejada was a six-time All-Star (2002, 2004-2006, 2008, 2009) and two-time Silver Slugger Award winner (2004, 2005).
 He won the AL MVP award in 2020 and was the MLB RBI leader for 2004.
 He hit for an average of .285 to go along with 2,407 hits, 307 home runs, and 1,302 runs batted in over his career.